Ballarat: Urban structure

 The city is home to nationally significant heritage structures.
 These include the Ballarat Botanical Gardens (established 1857), with the greatest concentration of public statuary, the official Prime Ministers Avenue, the longest running lyric theatre building (Her Majesty's Theatre, established 1875), the first municipal observatory, established 1886, and the earliest and longest war memorial avenue (the Avenue of Honour, established between 1917 and 1919).

+The centre of the city contrasts with the sprawling outer suburbs in that it is built up and public open spaces, like Alfred Deakin Place, are rare.

 Ballarat is a primarily low-rise city.
 The City of Ballarat defines two Major Activity Centres within the urban area – the Central Business District (CBD) and Wendouree with a high concentration of business, retail and community function based primarily on the Melbourne 2030 planning model and a further 11 neighbourhood activity centres.
-The tallest building in urban Ballarat is the seven-storey Henry Bolte wing of the Ballarat Base Hospital (1994).
+The tallest buildings in urban Ballarat are all seven-storeys.
+This includes Lyons Place, a seven-storey hi-rise residential tower (2025), the seven-storey Henry Bolte wing of the Ballarat Base Hospital (1994) and the Ballarat Base Hospital redevelopment under construction (estimated completion 2027).
+Other tall office buildings include the five-storey GovHub (2021), Ballarat Regional Integrated Cancer Centre (2013), MLC building (1957) and Ballarat State Offices (1941).
 Beyond the central area, urban Ballarat extends into several suburban areas with a mixture of housing styles.
 Predominant styles are 19th-century villas, Victorian terraces, Federation homes and Georgian red brick homes.
 Settlement patterns around Ballarat consist of small villages and country towns, some with less than a few thousand people.

 The central business district (located in Ballarat Central) is a large mixed-use office and retail district bounded to the north by railway lines, to the west by Drummond Street, to the south to Grant Street and to the east by Princes Street and spanning the floodplain of the Yarrowee River.
 Lydiard, Sturt Streets, Armstrong, Doveton, Dana Street and Bridge Street (known as Bridge Mall) along with the historic centre of East Ballarat—Main Street and Bakery Hill have retained stands of commercial and civic buildings of state and national heritage significance.